-III.
-HSC/LRC Equipment

-- Equipment may be checked out only during established HSC/LRC hours.
-The student must sign his/her name, student ID number; item(s) checked out and date when removing equipment from storage.
+- III.
+HSC/LRC Equipment - Equipment may be checked out only during established HSC/LRC hours.
+The student must sign his/her name, student ID number; item(s) checked out and date when removing equipment.
 If the equipment is not returned or returned in working order the individual student that signed for the equipment will be responsible to replace the equipment at the current replacement cost.
-Holds will be placed on your transcript until you have taken care of this issue. - 2.
-All equipment must be returned within 24 hours (unless prior arrangement is made with the instructor or HSC/LRC Coordinator. - 3.
-All equipment checked out during the semester must be returned by Monday of finals week for end of semester inventory.

-IV.
-Check out Policy for Books and Periodicals

-- 1. Shelved textbooks may be checked out for 3 days - 2.
-Reserve books (those requested by instructors and used in their class work) may not be checked out nor removed from the HSC/LRC unless authorized by instructor.

-- 3. HSC/LRC Coordinator and/or course faculty or Director will contact any person failing to return borrowed material in allotted time as appropriate. - 4.
-The following may not be checked out from the Lab - a.
-PDRs (latest issue) - b.
-All books on the Reserve Shelf - c.
-Handouts submitted by instructors for class work, unless otherwise specified by the instructor. - d.
-Video/CAI media https://www.pittstate.edu/president/policies/procedures-for-canceling-classes-or-curtailing-otheruniversity-operations.html
+Holds will be placed on your transcript until you have taken care of this issue. - b.
+All equipment must be returned within 24 hours (unless prior arrangement is made with the instructor or HSC/LRC Coordinator. - c.
+All equipment checked out during the semester must be returned by Monday of finals week for end of semester inventory. - IV.
+Check out Policy for Books and Periodicals - a.
+Shelved textbooks may be checked out for 3 days - b.
+Reserve books (those requested by instructors and used in their class work) may not be checked out nor removed from the HSC/LRC unless authorized by instructor. - c.
+HSC/LRC Coordinator and/or course faculty or Director will contact any person failing to return borrowed material in allotted time as appropriate. - d.
+4. The following may not be checked out from the Lab - i.
+PDRs (latest issue) - ii.
+All books on the Reserve Shelf - iii.
+Handouts submitted by instructors for class work, unless otherwise specified by the instructor. - iv.
+Video/CAI media